Skip to main content

 Context

-Introduction of an Offer of Accommodation refusals policy would form part of a package of comprehensive support, for both local authorities and guests.
+The Offers of Accommodation Refusals Policy forms part of a package of comprehensive support, for both local authorities and guests.
 The policy is applicable to offers of onward accommodation including hosting arrangements, and privately rented accommodation.
-Supporting a consistent induction process, that aims to set expectations, as well forward-facing communications, third sector partnerships and signposting to allow guests to make well informed choices in relation to their accommodation.
+Supporting a consistent induction process, that aims to set expectations, as well as forward-facing communications, third sector partnerships and signposting to allow guests to make well informed choices in relation to their accommodation.

 Aims

 This frustrates efforts to match families to settled accommodation, putting pressure on the initial accommodation and local authorities expecting a family/individual to resettle and delays the start of the integration journey.
-Implementing this end-to-end process will:
+The Offers of Accommodation Refusals Policy aims to:

 • help to reduce the increasing number of refusals of appropriate accommodation offers.
 The process will not penalise families and individuals that refuse to move to accommodation that does not meet their needs (rather than their preferences)